-Any employee desiring to take personal leave may do so by making a written request to his or her supervisor at least twenty-four (24) hours prior to the time of the requested leave.
-The twenty-four hour requirement may be waived by the supervisor when the supervisor deems it appropriate.
+Any employee desiring to take personal leave may do so by making a written request to his supervisor at least forty-eight (48) hours prior to the time of the requested leave.
+The forty-eight hour requirement may be waived by the supervisor when the supervisor deems it appropriate.